danielnuwin/React-Photography-Portfolio/README.md

-# React Photography Portfolio
+# React Webpack Starter
-> This is my photography
+> This is a boilerplate for React 16 & Webpack 4.
+It includes webpack-dev-server and a build script

 ## Quick Start